cppisking/ffrk-inspector/README.md

 3. If everything is working, the left hand side should start displaying traffic from your mobile device as you browse the web or play FFRK (Note: If you use Chrome on iOS, sites requiring https will not work.
 There is no workaround for this, it is a limitation of iOS -- not a limitation of Chrome -- and there is no solution except use Safari or disable the proxy).

+**Connecting to the Database**
-4. Once you find that everything is working, visit the "About" page of FFRK Inspector and enter the following credentials.
+Visit the "About" page of FFRK Inspector and enter the following credentials.
   1. **Host**: ffrk-test.ckamoyrtavob.us-west-2.rds.amazonaws.com
   2. **User**: ffrki-user
   3. **Password**: qUm1FyGjU8USclhKY4gF